M-theory from the Superpoint: Introduction

-Now that each entry in the old brane scan is identified with a higher super Lie algebra in this way, something remarkable happens: there appear \emph{new} cocycles on these higher extended super-Minkowski spacetimes, cocycles which do not show up on plain super-Minkowski spacetime itself.
-(In homotopy theory this is in fact a familiar phenomenon, it is the hallmark of the construction of the \emph{Whitehead tower} of a topological space.)
+Now that each entry in the old brane scan is identified with a higher super Lie algebra in this way, something remarkable happens: \emph{new} cocycles appear on these extended super-Minkowski spacetimes, cocycles which do not show up on plain super-Minkowski spacetime itself.
+(In homotopy theory, this is a familiar phenomenon: it is the hallmark of the construction of the `Whitehead tower' of a topological space.)

-And indeed, in turns out that the new invariant cocycles thus found do correspond to the branes that were missing from the old brane scan: On the super Lie 3-algebra $\mathfrak{m}2\mathfrak{brane}$ there appears an invariant 7-cocycle, which corresponds to the M5-brane, on the super Lie 2-algebra $\mathfrak{string}_{\mathrm{IIA}}$ there appears a sequence of $(p+2)$-cocycles for $p \in \{0,2,4,6,8,10\}$, corresponding to the type IIA D-branes, and on the superstring Lie 2-algebra $\mathfrak{string}_{\mathrm{IIB}}$ there appears a sequence of $(p+2)$-cocycles for $p \in \{1,3,5,7,9\}$, corresponding to the type IIB D-branes.
-Under the identification of super Lie $n$-algebras with formal duals of ``FDA''s, the algebra behind this statement is in fact an old result: For the M5-brane and the type IIA D-branes this is due to \cite{CAIB00}, while for the type IIB D-branes this is due to \cite[section 2]{IIBAlgebra}.
-In fact the 7-cocycle on the supermembrane Lie 3-algebra that, according to \cite{BLNPST1}, corresponds to the M5-brane was already observed way back in \cite[equations (3.27) and (3.28)]{DAuriaFre82}.
+And indeed, in turns out that the new invariant cocycles thus found do correspond to the branes that were missing from the old brane scan \cite{FSS13}: On the super Lie 3-algebra $\mtwobrane$ there appears an invariant 7-cocycle, which corresponds to the M5-brane, on the super Lie 2-algebra $\stringIIA$ there appears a sequence of $(p+2)$-cocycles for $p \in \{0,2,4,6,8\}$, corresponding to the type IIA D-branes, and on the superstring Lie 2-algebra $\stringIIB$ there appears a sequence of $(p+2)$-cocycles for $p \in \{1,3,5,7,9\}$, corresponding to the type IIB D-branes.
+Under the identification of super Lie $n$-algebras with formal duals of ``FDA''s, the algebra behind this statement is in fact an old result: For the M5-brane and the type IIA D-branes this is due to Chryssomalakos et al.\ \cite{CAIB00}, while for the type IIB D-branes this is due to Sakaguchi \cite[Section 2]{Sakaguchi}.
+In fact, the 7-cocycle on the supermembrane Lie 3-algebra that corresponds to the M5-brane \cite{BLNPST1} was already discovered in the 1982 paper by D'Auria and Fr\'e \cite[Equations (3.27) and (3.28)]{DAuriaFre82}.

-If we again denote each of these further cocycles by the super Lie $n$-algebra extension which it classifies according to \cite[prop.
-3.5]{FSS13}, and name these extensions by the super $p$-brane species whose WZW-term is given by the cocycle, then we obtain the following diagram in the category of super $L_\infty$-algebras:
+Each of these cocycles gives a super Lie $n$-algebra extension.
+If we name these extensions by the super $p$-brane species whose WZW-term is given by the cocycle, then we obtain the following diagram in the category of super $L_\infty$-algebras: